Skip to main content

 Step 2: For each problem, ask: is this changeable from inside this role?
 Some problems are solvable.
 Others are structural.
 A bad manager might get reassigned.
 A toxic culture will not shift because you asked.

 Step 3: For the changeable problems, have you actually tried?
 Not thought about trying.
 Tried.
 If you have not attempted to set a boundary, have a conversation, or propose a change, do that first.
 You owe it to yourself to test whether the job is fixable before you leave.
+If staying feels necessary for financial reasons, read what to do when you hate your job but need the money.

 Step 4: Set a deadline.
 Give yourself a timeframe.
 "I will implement these changes over the next 60 days.
 If nothing improves by then, I start planning an exit."
 A deadline prevents the indefinite hope that things will get better on their own.